leomeyer/OpenHAT/openhatd/docs/plugins/automation/fritzbox_plugin.md

 	Mode = Output
 	Icon = powersocket

-#### Energy port
+### Power port
-The energy port reflects the current reading of the FRITZ!DECT200's energy meter.
+The power port contains the current power consumption measurement.
 It is measured in milliwatts (mW).
 As the FRITZ!DECT200 is rated for up to 2300 W its max value is 2300000.
-An energy port is readonly.
+A power port is readonly by default.

 Default settings:

+	Unit = electricPower_mW
+	Icon = powermeter

+#### Energy port
+The energy port reflects the total energy consumption since the last .
+It is measured in watt hours (Wh).
+The max value is 2147483647.
+An energy port is readonly by default.

+Default settings:

-	Unit =
+	Unit = electricEnergy_Wh
 	Icon = energymeter

 ### Example configuration